Physical Data Backups in the Cloud Era: Why Businesses Need Both

 Security:

 The security of cloud services varies depending on the provider.
 Respectable cloud backup services typically mandate features like Two-Factor Authentication (2FA) or Multi-Factor Authentication (MFA).
 However, without these security measures, anyone with access to the credentials can potentially gain full access to your data stored in the cloud.
 Physical backups can be encrypted with the highest security standards, ensuring that even if someone gains physical possession of the backups, they cannot access the data without proper authorization.
+Most critically data sent to a cloud provider, you don’t know who can access that data no matter the promises made by the provider.
+A physical backup you can see and hold and control who can plug it in and access it.

 Control: